mderrick/backbone-boilerplate/README.md

 ### `grunt test`

-Runs the entire `app/js` directory through JSHint.
-It uses the rules established in the `.jshintrc`.
+Runs the entire application (except directories in `.jshintignore`) through JSHint using the rules established in the `.jshintrc`.

-It then runs jasmine tests located in `tests` directory.
+This is followed by running jasmine tests located in `tests` directory.
+Tests for the client are run in `tests/app` and serverside tests are run in `tests/server`.

 ## TODO
-- Test server files
+- Write a more extensive server
 - CSS sourcemaps
 - Use Mocha instead of Jasmine?
 (TBC)
 - Image minification